mivanit/lmcat/example_output.md

 ## Features

-- Creates a tree view of your directory structure
+- Tree view of directory structure with file statistics (lines, characters, tokens)
 - Includes file contents with clear delimiters
 - Respects `.gitignore` patterns (can be disabled)
 - Supports custom ignore patterns via `.lmignore`
 - Configurable via `pyproject.toml`, `lmcat.toml`, or `lmcat.json`
-- Python 3.11+ native, with fallback support for older versions
+	- you can specify `glob_process` or `decider_process` to run on files, like if you want to convert a notebook to a markdown file

 ## Installation